C2FO/fast-csv/README.md

 All methods accept the following `options`

 * `objectMode=true`: Ensure that `data` events have an object emitted rather than the stringified version set to false to have a stringified buffer.
 * `headers=false`: Set to true if you expect the first line of your `CSV` to contain headers, alternatly you can specify an array of headers to use.
+You can also specify a sparse array to omit some of the columns.
 * `ignoreEmpty=false`: If you wish to ignore empty rows.
 * `discardUnmappedColumns=false`: If you want to discard columns that do not map to a header.
 * `strictColumnHandling=false`: If you want to consider empty lines/lines with too few fields as errors - Only to be used with `headers=true`